 Overbaked - If the whole pie is completely set and doesn't move when you tap it, it has been in for too long and will likely be over-baked.

-Filling tastes eggy: Obviously, custard contains eggs, so there will be an element of an eggy taste in it.
-But if your pie tastes very eggy, in an unpleasant way, it is probably overbaked and the eggs have scrambled.
+- Filling tastes eggy: If your pie tastes very eggy, it was probably overbaked, and the eggs have scrambled.
 Tempering the eggs with scalded milk helps to prevent this.

 Variations